sonaxpro/docker-Wireguard-Transmission/README.md

 ```
 docker exec transmission sh -c 'curl -6 ifconfig.io'
 ```
+To check VPN stability with multiple attempts, run the `test-vpn.sh` script located in the repository root.

 ## Managing Transmission
 You can manage Transmission via its web interface in a browser (simple UI) or use [Transmission Remote GUI (transgui)](https://github.com/transmission-remote-gui/transgui) for a more convenient desktop experience.